For years, Apple and Google have competed in the smartphone market.

 #2: 70% growth for Android over 15 years, while iPhone’s share shrinks

 Over the past 15 years, the smartphone market has changed dramatically.
-Android’s global market share skyrocketed from just 2% in 2009 to 72% by 2024.
-That was a significant rise of 70%.
+Android’s global market share skyrocketed from just 2% in 2009 to 71% by 2025.
+That was a significant rise.
 In the meantime, iOS market share fell from 37% to 28%.

 In the U.S., Android’s market share grew from 4% to 43% and iPhone’s fell slightly, from 63% to 57%.
 Android’s rise from 0% to 68% across Europe was even more remarkable than the iPhone’s decline from 40% to 32%.
 The situation in Canada was slightly different.
 Android’s share reached 41% and iPhone’s increased from 51% to 59%.